chris-bc/esp32-gravity/README.md

 | Mana - WPA           |           |                 |                   |              |
 |----------------------|-----------|-----------------|-------------------|--------------|

-Probe fails after a period:
+*Probe fails after a period:
 probe@GRAVITY: Failed to allocate memory to construct a probe request
 FreeRTOS: FreeRTOS Task "probeCallback" should not return, Aborting now!
+* Deauth eventually results in "wifi:max connection, deauth!"
+* Deauth spoof sta may freeze on stop (1 or many STA)

 # Installation notes